sagol-python-for-neuroscientists/textbook-public/assignment2/README.md

 4. Dying
 5. Dead

-Agents of type "Healthy" and "Dead" aren't going to meet anyone - the healthy went home and the dead are... dead.
-Thus, both types should be discarded from the meetings.
+Agents of categories "Healthy" and "Dead" aren't going to meet anyone - the healthy went home and the dead are... dead.
+Thus, both categories should be discarded from the meetings.
 A "Cure" agent improves by one step the status of other agents, that is a "Sick" agent becomes "Healthy", and a "Dying" agent becomes "Sick".
 A "Cure" agent doesn't affect other "Cure" agents.